burrsutter/kube4docker/README.md

 https://screencast.com/t/vglaeMHHbqW

-Now follow steps 0 to 13
+Now follow scripts 0 to 13

 ###
 vertx-demo-no-dockerfile - demonstrates how to use the S2I solution which means you do not need to provide a Dockerfile

 vertx-demo-fabric8 - uses the Maven plugin, no Dockerfile

+boot-demo - the same endpoint with Spring Boot, using F8 plugin

+swarm-demo - the same endpoint with WildFly Swarm, using F8 plugin